sinch/ios-pushkit-tutorial/readme.md

-# Save Energy In Your iOS 8 Apps With PushKit
+# How to use Pushkit for iOS VoIP push notifications

 The biggest challenge when writing communications apps is providing a quick experience that won’t drain your users’ battery.
-Today, we are going to investigate the new PushKit framework and make it run with our [Voice API](https://www.sinch.com/products/voice-api/).
+We are going to investigate the new PushKit framework and make it run with our [Voice API](https://www.sinch.com/products/voice-api/).
 It will require some beta installs and server-side code, so expect to spend around 45 to 60 minutes here.
 This tutorial assumes that you are familiar with the old push system and how to create certificates.

 ## History
 Prior to iOS 8, developers needed to cater to the following scenarios: